technolaji/github4s/docs/src/main/tut/auth.md

 Generates an authorize url with a random state, both are returned within an [Authorize][auth-scala].

-You can authorize a url using `authorizeUrl`, it takes as arguments:
+You can authorize a url using `authorizeUrl`; it takes as arguments:

 - `client_id`: the 20 character OAuth app client key for which to create the token.
 - `redirect_uri`: the URL in your app where users will be sent to after authorization.